 Caprace and Monod showed the following version of Theorem 1 (Corollary 1.7 of [12]): A CAT(0)-space X is called irreducible if it is not a non-trivial metric product.
 Let $X \neq \mathbb{R}$ be an irreducible proper CAT(0)-space with finite dimensional Tits boundary.
-Assume that the isometry group $\operatorname{Iso}(X)$ of X does not have a global fixed point in $\partial X$ and that its action on X does not preserve a non-trivial closed convex subset of X. Then $\operatorname{Iso}(X)$ is either totally disconnected or an almost connected simple Lie group with trivial center.
+Assume that the isometry group Iso(X) of X does not have a global fixed point in ∂X and that its action on X does not preserve a non-trivial closed convex subset of X. Then Iso(X) is either totally disconnected or an almost connected simple Lie group with trivial center.

 We also note the following consequence (see Corollary 1.24 of [12]).
+For its formulation, an isometry of a CAT(0)-space is called parabolic if it is not semisimple.

 Corollary 1.
 Let M be a closed Riemannian manifold of non-positive sectional curvature.
-If the universal covering $\tilde{M}$ of M is irreducible and if the isometry group of $\tilde{M}$ contains a parabolic element then M is locally symmetric.
+If the universal covering \tilde{M} of M is irreducible and if the isometry group of \tilde{M} contains a parabolic element then M is locally symmetric.

-Our proof of Theorem 1 is different from the approach of Caprace and Monod and uses second bounded cohomology for locally compact topological groups G with coefficients in a Banach module for G. Such a Banach module is a separable Banach space E together with a continuous homomorphism of G into the group of linear isometries of E. For every such Banach module E for G and every $i \geq 1$ , the group G naturally acts on the vector space $C_b(G^i, E)$ of continuous bounded maps $G^i \to E$ .
-If we denote by $C_b(G^i, E)^G \subset C_b(G^i, E)$ the linear subspace of all G-invariant such maps, then the second continuous bounded cohomology group $H^2{cb}(G, E)$ of G with coefficients E is defined as the second cohomology group of the complex with the usual homogeneous coboundary operator d (see [20]).
-We write $H_b^2(G, E)$ to denote the second continuous bounded cohomology group of G with coefficients E where G is equipped with the discrete topology (but where the action of G on E is defined by a continuous homomorphism of G equipped with the usual topology into the group of linear isometries of E as before).
+Our proof of Theorem 1 is different from the approach of Caprace and Monod and uses second bounded cohomology for locally compact topological groups G with coefficients in a separable Banach module for G. Such a separable Banach module is a separable Banach space E together with a continuous homomorphism of G into the group of linear isometries of E. For every separable Banach module E for G and every $i \ge 1$, the group G naturally acts on the vector space $C_b(G^i, E)$ of continuous bounded maps $G^i \to E$.
+If we denote by $C_b(G^i, E)^G \subset C_b(G^i, E)$ the linear subspace of all G-invariant such maps, then the second continuous bounded cohomology group $H^2{cb}(G, E)$ of G with coefficients E is defined as the second cohomology group of the complex with the usual homogeneous coboundary operator d (see [19]).